microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/outputWindow/outputWindow.md

 	string id = "MyOutputWindow";
 	string displayNameResourceId = nameof(MyStrings.OutputWindowDisplayName);

-	 // To use this Output Window Channel elsewhere in the class, such as the ExecuteCommandAsync() method in a Command, save this result to a field in the class.
+	 // To use this Output window Channel elsewhere in the class, such as the ExecuteCommandAsync() method in a Command, save this result to a field in the class.
 	OutputWindow? outputWindow = await this.Extensibility.Views().Output.GetChannelAsync(id, displayNameResourceId, cancellationToken);
 }
 ```